aspenlin/labtestocr/Installation.md

 #### Install necessary fonts for tesstraining:
-(Will need to download extra fonts for training Chinese, see later) sudo apt install ttf-mscorefonts-installer sudo apt install fonts-dejavu fc-cache -vf //this is probably for checking fonts available
+(Will need to download extra fonts for training Chinese, see later)

+sudo apt install ttf-mscorefonts-installer

+sudo apt install fonts-dejavu

+fc-cache -vf // this is probably for checking fonts available

 ## Set up for tessturotial (training English):
-// Follow instructions in the following link: https://github.com/tesseract-ocr/tesseract/wiki/TrainingTesseract-4.00, If you run into some problems, refer to notes below mkdir ~/tesstutorial cd ~/tesstutorial mkdir langdata
+Follow instructions in the following link: https://github.com/tesseract-ocr/tesseract/wiki/TrainingTesseract-4.00, If you run into some problems, refer to notes below

+mkdir ~/tesstutorial
+cd ~/tesstutorial
+mkdir langdata